eaert/draw_and_guess/README.md

 * Guesser will receive the Drawing and will try to guess the word.
 * Guesser will end his turn if he succeed or giveup.
 * Roles will be switch and the game will keep going on until one of the player leaves.

-Inorder to run the game on custom address change SERVER_ADDRESS value at Constants.js.